diehlpk/diehlpk.github.io/_posts/blog/2020-11-18-compiling-hpx-rostam.md

   1) gcc/10.2.0             3) papi/6.0.0   5) python/3.8.2   7) ucx/1.8.1    9) hwloc/2.2.0
   2) boost/1.73.0-release   4) git/2.25.1   6) cmake/3.16.4   8) pmix/3.1.5  10) Rostam2
 {% endhighlight %}

+Note that we have a bug with the gcc/10.2.0 compiler and therefore we change the compiler

+{% highlight bash %}
+module unload gcc/10.2.0
+module load gcc/8.3.1s
+module unload boost/1.73.0-release
+module load boost/1.69.0-release
+{% endhighlight %}

+Note that we have to load a different boost version which was compiled with the same compiler.

 ### Load openmpi for the distributed runs